WidjiWidji/template-lab-07-visitor/README.md

 * UnaryIterator: this iterator is created by expression tree classes with one child, such as decorators, and returns the only child on its first iteration
 * PreorderIterator: this iterator is created by a user to traverse an entire expression tree.
 Note that it will skip the first node in the expression tree so its helpful to add a "dummy" decorator node as root which will be skipped

-Note that these classes are declared in the file `iterator.hpp` but defined in other fils with the exception of the `Iterator` and `NullIterator` classes, which are both declared and defined in `iterator.hpp`.
+These classes are declared in the file `iterator.hpp` but defined in other fils with the exception of the `Iterator` and `NullIterator` classes, which are both declared and defined in `iterator.hpp`.
 The first step of this lab is to modify your existing expression tree classes to work with these iterators.
 You will need to perform the following steps to integrate these iterator classes with your expression tree objects to allow your tree to be iterated:

 * Add a pure virtual `Iterator* create_iterator()` function to your `Base` class
 * Declare and define an appropriate `Iterator* create_iterator()` function for each of your `Base` subclasses
+* Add pure virtual `Base* get_left()` and `Base* get_right()` functions to your `Base` class
+* Declare and define `get_left()` and `get_right()` functions for each of your `Base` subclasses (some of these will necessarily return `nullptr`)
 * Make sure that each class is returning the correct type of iterator (Null, Binary, or Unary) and that the iterator is initialized (using its constructor) for that object before its returned

 Before moving on to the visitor portion of this lab, make sure to create a number of unit tests to make sure you are correctly iterating over every node in various expression trees.
 If you do not test your iteratior before attempting to use it with your visitor you will likely get difficult to debug results or segmentation faults.